nilvon9wo/ForceComEnterpriseArchitecture/DevelopingWithSourceControl.md

 	41. If all tests pass, the issue can be marked as "Completed".
 		* To prevent tickets from remaining open forever,
-			- Set a "drop dead" date, after which features are considered accepted, and the ticket closed.
+			- Set a "drop dead" date, after which features is any marked "Complete".

 ## Resources: